prasad-vamer/dockerized-react-boilerplate/README.md

 ### 4. `shadcn_ui`

 The [shadcn_ui](https://github.com/prasad-vamer/dockerized-react-boilerplate/tree/shadcn_ui) branch is a template for React projects that includes shadcn.
 The project consist of configurations till `react_router_6-23-0`.
 If you are planning to implement shadcn components in your library this branch will be the better starting point for React projects.

+### 5. `react_redux`

+The [react_redux](https://github.com/prasad-vamer/dockerized-react-boilerplate/tree/react_redux) branch is a template for React projects that includes React Redux with TypeScript.
+The project consist of configurations till `shadcn_ui`.
+If you are planning to implement redux in your library this branch will be the better starting point for React projects.

 ## Prerequisites